ujala19prakash/Avacado-on-the-toast/README.md

   - Feature to add,update and delete the items for lending.
   - Search option for different items.
   - Descriptive profile page for each user.
-  - Wishlist and cart available for each user.
   - Realtime Location of the items so buyers can easily access the nearest available.

 # Future Goals